Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 Morehouse Budget mV/V Load Cell Simulator

-The first point is 0.5 mV/V and the last one 4 mV/V. If someone had a 4 mV/V (10,000 Force Units) load cell and the range of verified force was 500 through 10,000 Force Units, the simulator at 0.5 mV/V is 1,250 Force Units.
+The first point is 0.5 mV/V, and the last one is 4 mV/V. If someone had a 4 mV/V (10,000 Force Units) load cell and the verified range of force was 500 through 10,000 Force Units, the simulator at 0.5 mV/V would be 1,250 Force Units.
 If the verified range of forces started at 200, a 0.08 mV/V first step would be required.

-Note: The best high-end simulators typically have the first step of 0.04 mV/V or lower as 0.04 mV/V on a 2 mV/V load cell equates to a 2 % llf.
+Note: The best high-end simulators typically have the first step of 0.04 mV/V or lower, as 0.04 mV/V on a 2 mV/V load cell equates to a 2 % llf.
 A simulator that starts at 0.1 mV/V would equate to a 5 % llf on a 2 mV/V load cell.

 "The measurement uncertainty of the transducer simulator shall be less than or equal to one-tenth of the uncertainty for the force-measuring instrument."
 ASTM E74 further states, "Excitation voltage amplitude, frequency, and waveform shall be maintained in the substitution within limits to ensure that the effect on the calibration is negligible.